Reference: LeetCode Difficulty: Medium Slow/Fast Pointers

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 private ListNode[] split(ListNode head, int n) { if (head == null || head.next == null ) { return new ListNode [] { head, null }; } ListNode p = head; while (n > 1 && p.next != null ) { p = p.next; --n; } ListNode rest = p.next; p.next = null ; return new ListNode [] { head, rest }; } private ListNode[] mergeList(ListNode n1, ListNode n2) { ListNode dummy = new ListNode (-1 ); ListNode prev = dummy; while (n1 != null && n2 != null ) { if (n1.val < n2.val) { prev.next = n1; n1 = n1.next; } else { prev.next = n2; n2 = n2.next; } prev = prev.next; } prev.next = (n1 != null ) ? n1 : n2; while (prev.next != null ) prev = prev.next; return new ListNode [] { dummy.next, prev }; } private int getLength (ListNode x) { ... }

 Tips for Slow/Fast Pointers Note: Use two pointers to find the middle node in the list.
-But there are two cases: left-leaning
+But there are two cases: left-leaning and right-leaning.

-The difference lies in the while condition
+The difference lies in the while condition.

-Left-leaning: while (fast.next != null && fast.next.next != null)
+Left-leaning: while (fast.next != null && fast.next.next != null) You can see this as a stricter constraint

 Right-leaning: while (fast != null && fast.next != null)